apache/spark/docs/streaming-kinesis-integration.md

 #### Configuring Spark Streaming Application

-1. **Linking:** In your SBT/Maven project definition, link your streaming application against the following artifact (see [Linking section](streaming-programming-guide.html#linking) in the main programming guide for further information).
+1. **Linking:** For Scala/Java applications using SBT/Maven project definitions, link your streaming application against the following artifact (see [Linking section](streaming-programming-guide.html#linking) in the main programming guide for further information).

 		groupId = org.apache.spark
 		artifactId = spark-streaming-kinesis-asl_{{site.SCALA_BINARY_VERSION}}
 		version = {{site.SPARK_VERSION_SHORT}}

+	For Python applications, you will have to add this above library and its dependencies when deploying your application.
+See the *Deploying* subsection below.
 	**Note that by linking to this library, you will include [ASL](https://aws.amazon.com/asl/)-licensed code in your application.**

 2. **Programming:** In the streaming application code, import `KinesisUtils` and create the input DStream of byte array as follows: